srikanthkakumanu/DSA/nethttp/README.md

 ### **Socket**

-A socket can be thought of as **an endpoint in a two-way communication channel**.
-Socket routines create the communication channel, and the channel is used to send data between application programs either locally or over networks.
+A socket can be thought of as ***an endpoint in a two-way communication channel*** or ***A socket is one end-point of a two-way communication link between two programs running on the network.*** Socket routines create the communication channel, and the channel is used to send data between application programs either locally or over networks.
 Each socket within the network has a **unique name** associated with it called a **socket descriptor** (a full word integer that designates a socket and allows application programs to refer to it when needed).

 ### **Port**